90181269

 Relief as Nightmare Three-Way Traffic Lights Removed and New Roundabout Opens on A46 Shurdington Road

-Homes in the Greenway Chase development range from £399,950 to £885,000.
-Some properties are ready for immediate occupancy, while others will become available by December 2026.
+Homes in the Greenway Chase development range from £399,950 to £885,000, with some properties available immediately and others set for completion by December 2026.

 SUBSCRIBE FOR UPDATES